lakotamm/Macbook_Pro_Early_2015_A1502_Linux_Fedora/README.md

 ### FacetimeHD driver, switching on/off the camera and power saving of the camera (ASPM)
 [lakotamm/facetimehd-toggle](https://github.com/lakotamm/facetimehd-toggle)

 I have set up a fork of facetimehd-toggle, and integrated into it both switching of the camera and ASPM - power saving options.
 These are important to set up well if you want to achieve C6/C7 idle states of the CPU

+This app will:
+- disable webcam during startup and before sleep
+- allow you to manually turn it on
+- automatically enable/disable ASPM/power saving of the webcam and PCIE bus.

 ### A patch for setting custom battery charge level
 [applesmc-next](https://github.com/netlinux-ai/applesmc-next)